 2D maps and 3D scenes are the primary framework for sharing geographically referenced data.
 They are recognized user interfaces and can be viewed by anyone with a web browser, mobile device, or desktop.
 Every map and scene contains a basemap, which provides geographic context, and a set of data layers.
 Maps are used to show 2D data such as population change.
 Scenes are similar to maps in that they combine a basemap with operational layers, but scenes bring in the third dimension, the z-axis, which allows you to control things like lighting, camera tilt, and angle of view.
 Scenes can help you understand trends and growth projections from a new perspective because relationships that might be hidden in 2D maps can stand out in 3D.
 Both maps and scenes are mechanisms not just for displaying and viewing information but also quantifying and measuring information.

 Layers are logical collections of geographic data such as water mains, hydrants, and other features in a water utilities solution, or emergency facilities and city streets in a solution designed for public safety.
 They are how geographic data is organized and combined to create maps and scenes; they are also the basis for geographic analysis.
 Within your portal, you work with your data through layers.
-You can configure properties such as editing permissions and create copies of layers to create different visualizations.
+You can configure properties such as editing permissions, and create copies of layers to create different visualizations.
 For example, a healthcare data layer aggregated by hospital service areas likely contains attributes for many types of diseases.
-You could create a copy of the layer and stylize the data on the rate of depression.
-You could create another copy of the layer and stylize that on the rate of Alzheimer's.
+You could create a copy of the layer and apply styles to the copy to highlight the rate of depression.
+You could create another copy of the layer and stylize that on Alzheimer's disease rates .

 Analytics allows you to identify patterns in data.
 Stacking layers that contain different kinds of data and comparing them to each other based on where things are located is the foundational concept of spatial analysis.
 Within the same geographic space, you often have layers of data about the real world, elevation, land use, parcels, streets, and political boundaries.

 ArcGIS includes a large set of modeling functions that produce analytical results.
 These typically generate new data layers and associated tabular information in your GIS, enabling you to use ArcGIS to model a variety of spatial problems and share your results.
-Analytics includes built-in spatial analysis tools in the map viewer as well as locator and geoprocessing packages you can add to your portal.
+Analytics includes built-in spatial analysis tools in Map Viewer Classic, as well as locator and geoprocessing packages you can add to your organizaiton.

 Apps are lightweight mapcentric computer programs with focused workflows and tools for a specific audience.
 They can be used for tasks such as tracking assets in the field, finding new retail locations, and configuring sites to collect public input.
 Some apps are designed to work on mobile devices, in web browsers, or on desktops, and some apps can run in any of these environments.
 Apps can be hosted as a part of your portal or they can be managed independently.